|Alma Mater:||American University|

 • 2012 CCAA Coach of the Year

-A three-time California Collegiate Athletic Association (CCAA) Coach of the Year, Pascale finished 2016 with an overall record of 103-51-38 (.635) in charge of the Tritons, including a 72-40-27 (.615) mark in arguably the toughest Division II conference in the nation.
-He has directed UC San Diego to eight straight campaigns of .500 or better, and nine out of 10 in all.
-The Tritons have made five successive CCAA Tournament appearances and earned NCAA Championship berths in three of the past five years (2013, 2014, 2016).
+A three-time California Collegiate Athletic Association (CCAA) Coach of the Year, Pascale finished 2018 with an overall record of 116-55-40 (.645) in charge of the Tritons, including a 79-43-29 (.619) mark in arguably the toughest Division II conference in the nation.
+He has directed UC San Diego to nine-straight campaigns of .500 or better, and 10 out of 11 in all.
+The Tritons have made six successive CCAA Tournament appearances, a program record, and earned NCAA Championship berths in three of the past five years (2013, 2014, 2016).
 They advanced to the CCAA and West Region title matches in 2013, and all the way to the national semifinals in 2016 as CCAA regular-season, CCAA tournament and NCAA West Region treble winners.

 Under Pascale, UC San Diego has developed into one of the toughest defenses in the NCAA Division II.
 The Tritons ranked in the top 10 nationally in team goals-against average (GAA) for three straight years from 2012-14, leading the country in 2012 with a then-CCAA-record mark of 0.44.
 They were fourth in 2013 (0.52), again pacing the league, and seventh in 2014 (0.65).

 Over his first eight years in La Jolla, Pascale has produced four All-Americans in Alec Arsht, Andisheh Bagheri, Josh Cohen and Jared Kukura.
-His players have totaled 13 Daktronics All-West Region, 10 National Soccer Coaches Association of America (NSCAA) All-West Region, 29 All-CCAA and three CCAA Most Valuable Defensive Player awards.
+His players have totaled 13 Daktronics All-West Region, 12 United Soccer Coaches (formerly National Soccer Coaches Association of America) All-West Region, 33 All-CCAA and three CCAA Most Valuable Defensive Player awards.

 Pascale's teams have also excelled in the classroom, earning an NSCAA Team Academic Award for the 2014-15 (3.42), 2013-14 (3.46 GPA), 2012-13 (3.09) and 2010-11 (3.10) academic years.
 He has had a trio of Academic All-Americans in Arsht (2013), Bagheri (2013) and Kuba Waligorski (2015), two CCAA Male Scholar-Athletes of the Year in Bagheri (2013-14) and David Bakal (2010-11), nine CoSIDA Academic All-District 8 selections, and 74 CCAA All-Academic honorees.
 Bagheri was the recipient of a prestigious NCAA Postgraduate Scholarship, leaving UC San Diego with two degrees.